 3. Button Counting

-Button counting game is one of the most fun activities for kindergarten.
-This activity helps in improving the analytical skills of a kid from a very young age.
+The button counting game is one of the most fun activities for kindergarten.
+This activity helps improve a kid’s analytical skills from a young age.

 What you’ll need

-Colorful buttons of different shapes, cups of different colors with cutouts having a width that allows the buttons to pass through it.
+Colorful buttons of different shapes and cups of different colors with cutouts have a width that allows the buttons to pass through.

 What to do

-Ask the child to first sort the buttons according to color and put each pile into the cups that match the color.
-Make sure that the child notes down the number of buttons while putting them inside the cups.
+Ask the child to sort the buttons according to color and put each pile into the cups that match the color.
+Ensure the child notes down the number of buttons while putting them inside the cups.

 4. One Bowl Two Fish